Kennedy Fuller: International career

-Fuller made her international debut for the United States national under-15 team at the 2022 CONCACAF Girls' U-15 Championship, where she scored nine goals and was awarded the tournament's Golden Ball.
-At the 2024 CONCACAF Women's U-17 Championship, she scored eight goals for the under-17 national team and was awarded the Golden Boot as the tournament's top scorer after helping the US team win their sixth championship.
+Fuller made her international debut for the United States under-15 team in June 2022, scoring three times in two friendlies.
+She then captained the United States to victory at the 2022 CONCACAF Girls' U-15 Championship, leading the team with nine goals and being awarded the Golden Ball as the best player at the tournament.
+In 2023, she led the under-16s to the title at the Montaigu Tournament.
+She scored eight goals for the under-17 team at the 2024 CONCACAF Women's U-17 Championship, winning the Golden Boot as the tournament's top scorer after helping the United States win their sixth championship.